The leadership of the CME Program is comprised of the following persons:

 Dr. Gonzalez-Arias received his M.D. and Ph.D. degrees at The University of Zaragoza in Zaragoza, Spain.
 He completed his surgical internship at Rush-Presbyterian St. Luke's Hospital in Chicago and neurosurgical residency at Jackson Memorial Hospital-University of Miami.
 He is board certified by The American Board of Neurological Surgeons and a Fellow of the American Association of Neurological Surgeons and the American College of Surgeons.

-The CME Coordinator assists the CME Director in the day-to-day management of the CME Office.
-She collaborates with physician-planners in the development of CME Program content, with emphasis on regulatory compliance and assurance that CME activities are planned in compliance with the ACCME's 22 Criteria for Accreditation and the rules of the AMA PRA.
-She also collaborates with the Finance Director to oversee compliance with the ACCME Standards for Commercial Support, including the collection of financial disclosure information from all parties affecting the content of CME, identification of financial relationships representing a conflict of interest, and works with the CME Director to ensure resolution of COI, documentation of that resolution in the files, and communication of reported financial relationships to learners in course materials.
+The CME Administrative Staff assist the CME Director in the day-to-day management of the CME Office.
+They collaborate with physician-planners in the development of CME Program content, emphasizing regulatory compliance with the criterion established by ACCME and the respective rules of the AMA PRA.
+They also collaborate with the Director of Finance to oversee compliance with the ACCME Standards for Commercial Support, including the collection of financial disclosure information from all parties affecting the content of CME and identification of financial relationships representing a conflict of interest.
+The CME Administrative Staff also work with the CME Director to ensure the resolution of any conflicts and communicate reported financial relationships to learners via course materials.

-Working with CME consultants, the coordinator develops metrics to track CME projects, implements and utilizes the tracking system on a daily basis for the management of the overall CME Program, designs and implements educational outcomes measurements in accordance with planners' stated intended results for measurement of learner competence and/or performance and/or patient outcomes, and ensures that outcomes measurements are analyzed and provided to the CME Director for review and discussion with the CME Committee.
+The CME Administrative Staff serve as the main point of contact to ACCME on behalf of FIU/HWCOM, and provide regular updates to ACCME using their "Program and Activity Reporting System (PARS)".
+Working with CME consultants, the CME Administrative Staff develop metrics to track CME projects, implement and utilize a tracking system on a daily basis for the management of the overall CME Program, design and implement educational outcomes measurements in accordance with planners' stated intended results for measurement of learner competence and/or performance and/or patient outcomes, and ensure that outcome measurements are analyzed and provided to the CME Director for review and discussion with the CME Committee.

 The CME Committee and Executive Committee